typelead/eta-benchmarks/NOTES.md

 # Port Status from NoFib

 - `spectral/ansi` - Appears to require standard input (uses `interact`), but does not provide any input file.
+- `spectral/fft2` - Appears to have a wide variety of outputs - hard to test.
+May be that we have incorrect floating point results.